The iThenticate FAQ

 Yes, if the material used is from a copyrighted source.
-In that case, the “fair use” provisions of copyright law may permit use of limited amounts of copyrighted material—less than 10 percent of the total or less than one page of quoted text—without the permission of the original author.
+In that case, the “fair use” provisions of copyright law may permit use of limited amounts of copyrighted material—less than 10% of the total or less than one page of quoted text—without the permission of the original author.

 Failure to properly credit the original author, however, weakens a fair use claim.
 See the DKL page Copyright at NPS for more information.

 Yes.
-While basic citation rules and formatting apply, the citation for a figure or table should be listed in full and under the figure or table.
-In the thesis template, the Figure Caption or Table Caption style should be applied to the citation.
+While basic citation rules and formatting apply, the citation for a figure or table should be included in the figure or table title.

 If a figure or table is borrowed exactly from another source with no changes, the borrower lists “Source:” before the citation.
 If the figure or table is only partially borrowed or has been changed in any way, the borrower lists “Adapted from” before the citation.
 If the components of the figure or table come from multiple sources, all should be listed in the citation.

 By adding a citation or signal phrase to the sentence in which the information occurs.